shekgit/JS-Practice/README.md

 6. For Day 9, double-click/tap on the image to trigger the like animation
 7. For Day 10, click the button to toggle friend status with color changes
 8. For Day 11, move mouse to see custom cursor with blend effects
+9. For Day 12, hover on names to reveal profile images

 ## Technologies Used
 - HTML5